bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/02_Agents/01_Dynamic_infrastructures.rst

     compss@bsc:~$ compss_agent_call_operation [options] application_name application_arguments

 The command has two mandatory flags ``--master_node`` and ``--master_port`` to indicate the endpoint of the COMPSs Agent.
 By default, the command submits an execution of the ``main`` method of the Java class with the name passed in as the ``application_name`` and gathering all the application arguments in a single String[] instance.
 To execute Python methods, the user can use the ``--lang=PYTHON`` option and the Agent will execute the python script with the name passed in as ``application_name``.
 Operation invocations can be customized by using other options of the command.
 The ``--method_name`` option allow to execute a specific method; in the case of specifying a method, each of the parameters will be passed in as a different parameter to the function and it is necessary to indicate the ``--array`` flag to encapsulate all the parameters as an array.

+Additionally, the command offers two options to shutdown a whole agents deployment upon the operation completion.
+The flag ``--stop`` indicates that, at the end of the operation, the agent receiving the operation request will stop.
+For shutting down the rest of the deployment, the command offers the option ``--forward_to`` to indicate a list of IP:port pairs.
+Upon the completion of the operation, the agent receiving the request will forward the stop command to all the nodes specified in such option.

 .. code-block:: console